 Get around

-[edit]The main roads have a sparse bus service, but you need your own wheels to explore the glens.
+[edit]The main roads have a sparse bus service, and you need your own wheels to explore the glens.

 See